 Overview

-This section is where you can write a brief statement expressing why you would like to be considered for the programs you are applying to.
-You only need to write one personal statement, which will be shared with all programs you apply to.
+Use this section to write a brief statement explaining why you want to be considered for the specialty you're applying to.
+You'll submit one personal statement per specialty, and it will be shared with all programs in that specialty.

 Note that you cannot personalize this statement for individual programs.
 Focus groups and experience have shown that customizing personal statements for individual programs is not worth the time and effort.
 Personal statements should reflect your personal stories, values, and aspirations, rather than catering to specific programs.
 By authentically expressing yourself, you are more likely to find the right fit.
-Additionally, while you cannot submit a custom personal statement to a program, you can show your interest in a particular program using the application's Signals feature.
+Additionally, while you cannot submit a custom personal statement to a program, you can show your interest in a particular program using the Signals feature in the Program Materials section.

 Requirements